-When he first heard about PSCS, Michael was starting a game publishing company with some friends.
+When PSCS Adjunct Teaching Staff member, Michael Coffey, first heard about PSCS, he was starting a game publishing company with some friends.
 They bought a fantasy storytelling game from Wizards of the Coast and developed it further, as well as producing their own titles.

 Since then, he’s worked proofreading an encyclopedia, been a life coach, a business consultant, and a tea expert, especially helping tea- and restaurant-industry people understand how both biology and chemistry is involved in the smell and taste of tea.
 In fact, his entire tea career grew out of teaching what was originally meant to be a 5-session class at PSCS in 2003.